Cornflake Girl

-"Cornflake Girl" is a song by American singer-songwriter Tori Amos.
+"Cornflake Girl" is a song by American singer-songwriter and pianist Tori Amos.
 It was released on January 10, 1994, by Atlantic and East West Records as the first single from her second studio album, Under the Pink (1994), in the United Kingdom.
 In the United States, it served as the album's second single, after "God".
 It was written by Amos and produced by her with Eric Rosse.
 Singer Merry Clayton provided backing vocals and sings the "man with the golden gun" bridge.

 Peaking at number seven on the US Billboard Bubbling Under Hot 100, "Cornflake Girl" also experienced commercial success worldwide.
-It reached number four on the UK Singles Chart, number nine on the Irish Singles Chart, and number two in Iceland.
-In Australia, Belgium, Canada and the Netherlands, it reached the top 40.
+It reached number four on the UK singles chart, number nine on the Irish Singles Chart, and number two in Iceland.
+In Australia, Belgium, Canada, Israel and the Netherlands, it reached the top 40.
 Two different music videos were produced for "Cornflake Girl".

 Inspiration and meaning

-Amos' inspiration for "Cornflake Girl" came from the book Possessing the Secret of Joy by Alice Walker, which is about female genital mutilation in Africa, specifically how a close female family member would betray the victim by performing the procedure.
+Amos' inspiration for "Cornflake Girl" came from the book Possessing the Secret of Joy (1992) by Alice Walker, which is about female genital mutilation in Africa, specifically how a close female family member would betray the victim by performing the procedure.
 Amos has said that growing up, the name they gave to girls who would hurt you despite close friendship was "cornflake girls".